 The university town of Freiburg has the distinction of being the sunniest city in Germany.
 It’s a charming town to wander around in, with little streams running through it through channels in the roads and pavements, called Bächle.
 If you step in one, the local legend says you will marry a Freiburger!
 Visit the gothic red sandstone cathedral, built in the middle ages, or take the cable car up to the peak of the Schauinsland for an incredible view.
 There’s also the funicular up to the Schlossberg for more of a city vista.

 On the Bodensee is the city of Konstanz, right across from Switzerland.
-This town is a beautiful place to visit in the summer, with a lovely lakeside promenade full of restaurants and cafes.
+This town is one of the best places to visit in Baden-Württemberg in summer, with a lovely lakeside promenade full of restaurants and cafes.
 There are many tour boats to take you around the Bodensee.
 Do take a look at the Roman ruins of the fortress that once stood here, and the impressive Imperia statue that rotates on its plinth once every three minutes.
 The pile-dwelling open-air museum, a UNESCO Heritage site, is not too far, and is a fascinating look at Stone Age and Bronze Age human life.
 The Meersburg Castle is Germany’s oldest inhabited castle, and while some of it is available for visiting, there are still people living in it!
 Mainau Island is also a popular destination near Konstanz, with botanical gardens, a baroque palace, butterfly house, and more.

 What to eat in Baden-Württemberg